Skip to main content

 Additionally, you may gain skills that are transferable to other industries and may be able to pursue a career that requires a good honours degree.
 You could go on to further study and the University has many options available for postgraduate study and research which may interest you.

-*85.9% of undergraduate graduates from the School of Computing and Engineering who are in work and/or further study within fifteen months of graduation (HESA Graduate Outcomes 20/21, UK domiciled graduates).
+*of graduates from this course who are in work and/or further study within fifteen months of graduation (HESA Graduate Outcomes 21/22, UK Domiciled).

 **Source: LinkedIn